Construction, Start-Up, Training & Maintenance Phases

-Component repair activities include greasing fan bearings and emptying dust collector hoppers on schedule, replacing obsolete dust capture hoods and ductwork and repairing damaged dust control system components.
-But these and other component repair activities should be supported by four critical activities:
+Component repair activities include greasing fan bearings and emptying dust collector hoppers on schedule, replacing obsolete dust capture hoods and ductwork, and repairing damaged dust control system components.
+However, these and other component repair activities should be supported by four critical activities:

 1. Check system operating characteristics: Periodically inspect the system visually and ensure components’ operating characteristics, such as static and velocity pressures, meet standards set during the start-up phase.
-Any deviations should be analyzed and corrected.
+Analyze and correct any deviations.

 2. Inspect explosion protection components: Inspect explosion relief or suppression systems to ensure they comply with manufacturers’ recommendations and applicable safety guidelines.

-3. Consider the effect of product changes: Include maintenance personnel in new product discussions as changes to the processed dust can affect the performance of the dust control exhaust system.
+3. Consider the effect of product changes: Include maintenance personnel in new product discussions as changes to the processed dust can affect the dust control exhaust system’s performance.

 4. Sample air for particulates: Periodic air sampling should be performed to ensure the dust control system is meeting standards set during the start-up phase.
-Deviations should be investigated.
+Investigate any deviations you find.

-IVI can perform all aspects related to the construction, start-up, training and maintenance of industrial ventilation systems to ensure our customized dust collection systems operate at optimal performance.
+IVI performs all aspects related to the construction, start-up, training and maintenance of industrial ventilation systems to ensure customized dust collection systems operate at optimal performance.